swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

     associatedtype ObjectiveCType : NSObject

     /// Returns `true` iff instances of `Self` can be converted to
-    /// Objective-C.  Even if this method returns `true`, a given
+    /// Objective-C.  Even if this property returns `true`, a given
     /// instance of `Self.ObjectiveCType` may, or may not, convert
     /// successfully to `Self`.
     ///